-We’re excited to announce that the Betty Griffin Center has been named as the local nonprofit to receive donations raised at the Sing Out Loud Festival headliner event on Sept.
-22, 2018 at the St. Augustine Amphitheatre.
+We are honored Betty Griffin Center was selected as the charity for the Sing Out Loud Festival 2018, and grateful for everyone who took part — especially at the headliner event on Sept.
+22 at the St. Augustine Amphitheatre.

 Ryan Murphy, the director of St. John’s County Cultural Events Division and organizer of the festival, said the artists helped decide which charity to assist with the show.